Transcatheter Aortic Valve Implantation (TAVI)

 Make an Appointment

-At a General Cardiology appointment, your Cardiologist will order an electrocardiogram (ECG) and Echocardiogram.
+At a General Cardiology appointment, your Cardiologist may order an electrocardiogram (ECG) or Echocardiogram.
 An ECG measures the electrical activity generated by the heart as it beats.
 An Echocardiogram is an ultrasound of the heart to check the function and any valvular issues.

 Transcatheter Aortic Valve Implantation is a less invasive catheter-based procedure that is designed to replace a damaged or diseased aortic heart valve.
 TAVI is an option for patients deemed to be at too higher a risk for open-heart surgery.
 After having a TAVI procedure, you will be up and walking in no time, and patients are usually discharged from the hospital within 2-3 days.